Join STM’s Mailing List

 - Are there significant gaps in their timeline?
 This does not necessarily indicate a problem but is something to be explored.
 Is there a 2-year gap because they went back to school or were caring for a family member or were they serving prison time?
 It’s an important conversation to have.

 - Is there significant turnover?
 Someone who is well into their career should have at least a couple of employers at which they were employed for at least 3 or 4 years.
 If they are moving on to a new job every year or two this can indicate significant problems.
 Is it a deal-breaker?
 Maybe.
 Tread carefully and, if you choose to take a chance and interview the candidate, be thorough in asking questions about this.

-By following this simple list of checks you can significantly narrow your candidate pool to only those who are worth spending time pursuing.
+By following this simple list of checks as you screen résumés, you can significantly narrow your candidate pool to only those who are worth spending time pursuing.

 Learn how we can help you put the right talent in the right position right now.